allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Moving the try/catch block inside the loop would prevent this from being a major issue.
 The exception would affect just the subscription with a weird number.

-Here, that's how it ought to be:
+Here, that’s how it ought to be:

 ```java
 for (SubscriptionConsumer consumer : subscriptionConsumers) {